alan-turing-institute/Data-Study-Group-/IT documents/Data Classification App - instructions for project managers.md

 Data providers, PIs and in cases, a referee must all log into the Data Classification App separately to record their assessment of the project.
 When all assessments are completed and in agreement - a tier is officially assigned to the project.
 Anyone doing an assessment will need to be able to access the data in question - otherwise they will be unable to answer the questions.

-The Data Classification App acts as a digital log of what data is being used for what projects and how sensitive the data is.
+The Data Classification App acts as a digital log of what data is being used for what projects and how sensitive the data/project is.

 If you are using the Data Classification App with a safe haven in mind, it should be noted that the safe haven and Data Classification App are completely separate, the classification app reveals what tier the project should be but is not connected to the safe haven or project data - its only purpose is to digitally logs assessments and generate a Tier for the project.
 Any generated tiers must be communicated to REG/IT so that they can match the environment used for the project to its sensitivity tier.